BaseXdb/basex/etc/installer/readme.txt

 BaseX.nsi: Main installer file with all functions and definitions.
 Options.ini: Custom Options panel for Installation options.
-service: Folder for yajsw (http://yajsw.sourceforge.net) .basex: Flag for the right Home-Folder Configuration
+service: Folder for Tanuki Service Wrapper (http://wrapper.tanukisoftware.com) .basex: Flag for the right Home-Folder Configuration

 --------------------------------------------------------------------------------